ftxi/epicycles/README.md

 ### usage:
 You should install [python](https://www.python.org), [numpy](http://www.numpy.org) and [scipy](http://www.scipy.org) in advance.

-Run the file in python.
+Download from the releases or run the source file in python.
 Should be simple enough.

 Have fun!